-What are they worth?
+What are shares worth?

 For instance, a company with a “nominal capital” of £1,000 represented by 1,000 shares may be sold for £200,000, in which case those ‘nominal’ £1 shares would have a ‘real’ value of £200 each.

 What is a dividend?

-Dividends are not paid automatically; it is the decision of the board of directors whether a dividend will be paid in a particular year, and how much dividend will be paid per share.
+Dividends are not paid automatically; it is the decision of the board of directors whether a dividend will be paid in a particular year, and how much will be paid per share.
 This decision will normally be made on the basis of the company’s profits.

 What are the different share types?

-preference: These shares normally carry a right that any annual dividends available for distribution will be paid preferentially on these shares before other classes.
+Preference: These shares normally carry a right that any annual dividends available for distribution will be paid preferentially on these shares before other classes.

-differential share rights/values: Differential share rights/values: It is also possible to customise the rights of ordinary shares to create differential voting and/or dividend rights.
+Differential share rights/values: It is also possible to customise the rights of ordinary shares to create differential voting and/or dividend rights.
 Commonly, this is done by creating A, B and C shares (and so on) out of the ordinary share stock, with each share class being allocated rights as required.

 Is there a maximum and a minimum share capital?

-There is no maximum to any company’s authorised share capital and no minimum share capital for private limited companies.
+There is no maximum to any company’s authorised share capital and no minimum share capital for Private Limited Companies.

 Must shareholders pay for their shares?

-* A director may be liable to further claims if it can be shown that he or she acted illegally, negligently or irresponsibly.
+If shares are ‘paid up’ and the company subsequently goes into liquidation, there may be no further claim on the shareholders, although a director may be liable to further claims if it can be shown that they acted illegally, negligently or irresponsibly.